Avaiga/taipy-getting-started-core/step_07/ReadMe.md

 - _standalone_ mode: asynchronous.
 Jobs can be run in parallel depending on the graph of execution if _max_nb_of_workers_ > 1.
 - _development_ mode: synchronous.

+A new configuration and functions are written to showcase execution modes.
 ```python
 # Normal function used by Taipy
 def double(nb):